LarsEKrueger/bite/readme.md

 * [ ] History: Use order of commands for sorting (length of look-ahead?)
 * [ ] History: Handle multi-line entries
 * [ ] History: Predict beginning of command
+* [ ] Use separate History in ExecuteCommandPresenter
 * [ ] Session: Use previous visibility settings for repeated commands
+* [ ] Search .biterc according to XDG Config Spec
+* [ ] Place .bitehistory according to XDG Config Spec
 * [ ] In Response: Use a self-compressing screen instead of lines+screen
 * [ ] Bug: Split reset to handle bad utf8 inside control sequences
 * [ ] Bug: screen: Handle make_room for fixed_size = false correctly